Kernael92/vote-quote/README.md

 # VoteQuote

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.2.5.
-This project enables a user to create a new quote as well as up vote and down vote different quotes.
+This project enables a user to create a new quote as well as up vote or down vote different quotes.

 ## Development server